Click the eye icon on upper right for table of contents ---------------------------------------------------------->

 22-30.
 Defender Patrol (If fortress actively defended, otherwise reroll.)

-APPENDIX F: FOREST SPECIAL ENCOUNTER TABLE1.
-Tracks of soldiers passed by
+APPENDIX F: FOREST SPECIAL ENCOUNTER TABLE

 There is evidence of tens or hundreds of soldiers passing by, no doubt part of an invading or defending force.
 A tracker will notice that they have been in quite a hurry and several are limping and/or bleeding.
 Whatever they encountered it was more than they could handle.
 At the GMs discretion this might lead to a second roll a short time thereafter, to determine whether the party encounters the enemies of this fleeing group.